 Was the Story Truthful?

-So, in the end, did House perfectly portray narcotics addiction?
+So, in the end, did Dr. House perfectly portray pain medication addiction?
 In simple terms, the answer is “yes.”
 Overall, Vicodin is a powerful drug that can easily numb pain in the same manner as morphine and can be just as powerful as heroin.
-Utilizing a mixture of hydrocodone and other narcotics, Vicodin is listed as a Schedule III drug, meaning it has a high potential for addiction or abuse.
-However, due to this low regulation, people can easily get their hands on this painkiller, and, even if they follow the rules, they can still develop a dependency on this drug.
+Utilizing a mixture of hydrocodone and other narcotics, Vicodin is listed as a Schedule III drug.
+Meaning it has a high potential for addiction or abuse.
+However, due to this low regulation, people can easily get their hands on this painkiller.
+Even if they follow the rules, they can still develop a dependency on this drug.

 Seeking Treatment for Opioid Use Disorder